coveo/source.coveo.com/_posts/2018-12-05-coveo-for-sitecore-5-product-manager-blog.md

 * Agility
 * Performance

-In this blog post, I will explain how Coveo for Sitecore 5 benefits from  improvements in all above mentioned points.
+In this blog post, I will explain how Coveo for Sitecore 5 benefits from improvements in all of the points above.

 ## Compatibility

-Are you using Sitecore xConnect, Sitecore Experience Accelerator (SXA) or Sitecore Commerce?
-We guarantee the support of the most popular Sitecore features and modules.
+Are you using Sitecore xConnect, Sitecore Experience Accelerator (SXA), or Sitecore Commerce?
+We supports the most popular Sitecore features and modules.

 Are you deploying in Azure Web Applications or in your private server farm?
-Lucky for you, we support all deployment scenarios.
+We support all Sitecore deployment scenarios.

 Are you using continuous deployment and delivery to manage your Sitecore instances?
 Coveo for Sitecore 5 now has a set of APIs allowing you to perform remotely, all of the operations currently available in a UI.
-Using the scripting language of your choice, you can activate Coveo for Sitecore, manage the fields which need to be indexed, configure indexing options, start a rebuild, and much more.
+Using the scripting language of your choice you can activate Coveo for Sitecore, manage the fields which need to be indexed, configure indexing options, start a rebuild, and perform many more configuration actions.

 We will keep supporting all of the above and make sure that Coveo will fit in any deployment, with any modules and with the deployment scenario of your choice.
 No other search and recommendations engine is this deeply integrated with Sitecore.